polterguy/polterguy.github.io/tutorials/database-crud/index.md

 **Notice** - The name of a node and its value is separated by a `:`.
 And a node's children are indented below the node with 3 spaces, similar to how Python creates _"scopes"_.
-Hyperlambda is literally just a graph object, or a tree structure, with names, values and a list of children.
+Hyperlambda is literally just a graph object, or a tree structure, with names, values, and a list of children.
 See the documentation for magic.node for more details.

 ```